19hours/sg-statutes/Acts/Immigration Act.md

 (c) any record of a result of analysing any personal identifier or meaningful identifier derived from any personal identifier; and

-(d) any other information, derived from any personal identifier or meaningful identifier derived from any personal identifier, or from any record of a kind referred to in paragraph (c), that could be used to discover a particular person’s identity or to get information about a particular person.
+(d) any other information, derived from any personal identifier or meaningful identifier derived from any personal identifier, or from any record of a kind referred to in paragraph (c), that could be used to discover a particular person’s identity or to get information about a particular person;

 [33/2007]

+[Act 18 of 2012 wef 19/12/2012]

+“passenger information” means the information relating to a passenger on board an aircraft, a vessel or a train provided to the Controller or any immigration officer pursuant to any provision of this Act.

+[Act 18 of 2012 wef 19/12/2012]

-### Authorising access to or disclosure of identifying information
+### Authorising access to or disclosure of identifying information and passenger information

 36B\.—(1) The Minister may, in writing, authorise a specified person, or any person included in a specified class of persons —

-(a) to access identifying information of the kind specified in the Minister’s authorisation; or
+(a) to access identifying information or passenger information of the kind specified in the Minister’s authorisation; or

+[Act 18 of 2012 wef 19/12/2012]

-(b) to disclose, on written request, identifying information of the kind specified in the Minister’s authorisation, to another specified person, or another person included in a specified class of persons, in the Minister’s authorisation,
+(b) to disclose, on written request, identifying information or passenger information of the kind specified in the Minister’s authorisation, to another specified person, or another person included in a specified class of persons, in the Minister’s authorisation,

+[Act 18 of 2012 wef 19/12/2012]

 for the purpose or purposes specified in the Minister’s authorisation.

 [33/2007]

+[Act 18 of 2012 wef 19/12/2012]

 (2) The Minister shall specify in an authorisation under this section, as the purpose or purposes for which access or disclosure is authorised, one or more of the following purposes, and no other: